 Whether it is a quick break pacing the streets of a new city, a week spent horizontal on the beach or a longer adventure, traveling without an environmental footprint is nearly impossible.
-And it isn’t just the trek you make to get to your final destination: while taking transportation will create high levels of planet-damaging carbon emissions, your on-the-go impact is likely to be greater too.
+And it is not just the trek you make to get to your final destination: While taking transportation will create high levels of planet-damaging carbon emissions, your on-the-go impact is likely to be greater too.

 View this post on Instagram